 Updated April 9, 2014

-Unpossible requires iPhone 4S, iPod touch 5th generation, iPad 2 or faster device.
+On iOS, Unpossible requires iPhone 4S, iPod touch 5th generation, iPad 2 or faster device.
+On Android, Unpossible requires Android 4.0 or higher.
+The Amazon version of Unpossible includes Fire TV support.

-If would like a promo code for review purposes, please email us at email@example.com.
-Due to the limited number of promo codes Apple allows, we can only send promo codes to verifiable iOS game reviewers.
-We are currently getting a large number of promo code requests.
+If you would like a copy for review purposes, please email us at firstname.lastname@example.org.
+We can only send promo codes or apks to verifiable iOS game reviewers.
 Please email from your review site’s email account to help us verify your identity.

 You can download all of the images on this page in one zip file here (35MB).